 Any damages caused to the structure of the beams or uprights can result in

 Prevent costly damages and maximize employee safety in your warehouse!
 Call today to speak to a racking expert about investing in safety features for your racking system in your warehouse.

 Rack Damage Prevention

 In order to protect your pallet rack uprights from forklift damage and provide optimal support and safety in a warehouse, it is highly recommended to get column guards as an accessory for your uprights.
-Column guards are constructed to protect uprights from getting bent and dented which could lead to weakening upright support and potential for a pallet rack to collapse over time as a result of reoccurring damage to the uprights.
+Column guards protect uprights from getting bent and dented which could lead to weakening upright support and potential for a pallet rack to collapse over time as a result of reoccurring damage to the uprights.
 Column guards will keep your system safe and secure!

 WHY CHOOSE QMH?

 FAQ Episode 03 : How to identify damage?

 How do you know if its time to replace damaged racking?
 Our Sales Manager, Ben Cisneros helps us get a better understanding on how to identify damage on your pallet racking system to determine if its time for it to be replaced.